hongyusu/hongyusu.github.io/amt/_posts/2017-03-01-data-ingestion.md

 tags: [Ingestion]
 ---

-In this article, we will focus on data ingestion in particular from/to HDFS, Hbase, MySQL, Hive via Sqoop and Flume.
-As a bonus, we will discuss on the installation and configuration of Hadoop, Hbase, Hive, Sqoop on OsX.
+Extraction and loading are important parts of BigData ETL operations.
+In this article, we will be focusing on data ingestion operations mainly with Sqoop and Flume.
+These operations are quite often used to transfer data between file systems e.g. HDFS, noSql databases e.g. Hbase, Sql databases e.g. Hive, message queuing system e.g. Kafka, as well as other sources and sinks.

 # Table of content